Chtchou/Fruit-Images-Dataset/readme.md

 https://www.kaggle.com/moltean/fruits .

 __*Note:*__ The dataset is regularly updated with new fruits.
 For reproductibility purpose we added on the github, the version of the dataset used for our classification.
-Therefore the process for classifying the fruits images remaining identical, and is not dependant of the number of image classes.
+Therefore the process for classifying the fruits images remaining identical, and is not dependent on the number of image classes.

 ## Repository structure ##

 Folders [Training](https://github.com/Chtchou/Fruit-Images-Dataset/tree/master/data/Training) and [Validation](https://github.com/Chtchou/Fruit-Images-Dataset/tree/master/data/Validation) contain all images with white backgrounds only.
-Each folder above, contains one folder for each class of fruit.
+Each folder above contains one folder for each class of fruit.

-# Specifications about the dataset #
+# Specifications about the dataset from authors #

 ## Fruits-360: A dataset of images containing fruits ##